Christian Church (Disciples of Christ): Doctrine and interpretation

 Early members of the Stone-Campbell Movement adopted the slogan "In essentials, Unity; In non-essentials, Liberty; and in all things, Charity."
 (Note: From Marco Antonio de Dominis, De Repubblica Ecclesiastica) For modern disciples the one essential is the acceptance of Jesus Christ as Lord and Savior, and obedience to him in baptism.
-There is no requirement to give assent to any other statement of belief or creed, or any official interpretation of the Bible.
+There is no requirement to give assent to any other statement of belief or creed.
+Nor is there any official interpretation of the Bible.
 Hierarchical doctrine was traditionally rejected by Disciples as human-made and divisive, and subsequently, freedom of belief and scriptural interpretation allows many Disciples to question or even deny beliefs common in doctrinal churches such as the Incarnation, the Trinity, and the Atonement.
 Beyond the essential commitment to follow Jesus, there is a tremendous freedom of belief and interpretation.
-As the basic teachings of Jesus are studied and applied to life, there is the freedom to interpret Jesus' teachings in different ways, and there is a wide diversity among Disciples in what individuals and congregations believe.
+As the basic teachings of Jesus are studied and applied to life, there is the freedom to interpret Jesus' teaching in different ways.
+As would be expected from such an approach, there is a wide diversity among Disciples in what individuals and congregations believe.
 It is not uncommon to find individuals who seemingly hold diametrically opposed beliefs within the same congregation affirming one another's journeys of faith as sisters and brothers in Christ.

-Modern Disciples reject the use of creeds as "tests of faith" – as required beliefs, necessary to be accepted as a follower of Jesus.
+Modern Disciples reject the use of creeds as "tests of faith", that is, as required beliefs, necessary to be accepted as a follower of Jesus.
 Although Disciples respect the great creeds of the church as informative affirmations of faith, they are never seen as binding.
 Since the adoption of The Design of the Christian Church (Disciples of Christ), in 1968, Disciples have celebrated a sense of unity in reading the preamble to the Design publicly.